 Public liability insurance policy for cleaners

 A key element of this policy is the availability of public liability cover for the self-employed cleaner.
-This policy takes care of claims related to damage to property as well as any physical injury incurred by the cleaner’s client.
+Public liability insurance for cleaners policy takes care of claims related to damage to property as well as any physical injury incurred by the cleaner’s client.
 In addition to this, the cleaner’s public liability insurance policy also protects the cleaner from any harm incurred by people when working in a public set-up like a restaurant, shopping mall etc.

 The premium which needs to be paid to keep the business insurance policy active is dependent on the risks involved in the cleaner’s business and the coverage that the cleaner is looking for.
 If the coverage is high, the premium amount will also be quite high.
 Also if the cleaner’s job involves more risks than normal, he will need to opt for a policy with a higher coverage and thus will have to pay a higher premium.
 Hence it is very important to realistically understand the risks involved and calculate the coverage approximately required on the basis of real facts so that optimum amount of protection can be received from thee policy.